 In order to give the ships some context and background, I imply a setting in the Future Armada documents.
 I try to keep this purposefully vague so that the ships and stories can be easily placed into a variety of campaigns, but many people are curious about the details.
 Here I will explain more in depth what I imagine about our future history and the rise of the Confederation.
 I don’t expect anyone to actually use this setting in their own games, but I present it for those who may be interested.
 Perhaps it can spark some ideas, or provide some insight behind-the-scenes of the Future Armada line.
 Much of this work continues the story begun in the Lux Aeternum setting created for the True20 game system - taking place a century or so after those events.

 By the 23rd Century Earth had become a cesspool of pollution and nuclear ruin.
 While the remaining nations and megacorporations fought over the scraps, humanity clawed its way across the Solar System in search of territory, resources, and any advantage it could find.
-Onto this stage of violence and despair came the Xyr – an ancient alien race who promised to deliver humankind from the brink of extinction.
-They rescued many humans (the “Chosen”) and took them to join in peace with other alien races in a far off system.
-These fortunate few joined the Terra Novan Theocracy and, centuries later, returned to found the Nexan Colonies in the hope of aiding their forsaken brethren.
+Onto this stage of violence and despair came the Xyr – an ancient alien race who promised to deliver the best of humankind from the brink of extinction.
+They rescued thousands of humans (the “Chosen”) and took them to live in peace with those – both human and alien – who had been chosen before to dwell in the far off Eden known as Nexus Sector.
+These fortunate few became the Terra Novan Theocracy and, centuries later, returned to found the Nexan Colonies in the hope of aiding their forsaken brethren.

-However, after the Xyr left Earth, their dark rivals (known as the Kor’Diel) stole away thousands more humans and, with other alien races abandoned by the Xyr, planted the seeds of the Umbral Empire to eventually claim this section of the galaxy.
+However, after the Xyr left Earth, their dark rivals (known as the Kor’Diel) abducted thousands of the forsaken and, with other alien races also abandoned by the Xyr, planted the seeds of the Umbral Empire to eventually claim this section of the galaxy for themselves.

 Current State of Affairs